Arabio: Rule in Numidia

 In 44 BC, probably shortly before or after the assassination of Caesar, Arabio returned to Africa at the urging of Gnaeus Pompeius' son, Sextus Pompeius.
 From Africa, he sent men back to Hispania for military training.
 He reclaimed his father's kingdom with relative ease, forcing Bocchus into exile, and then contrived to assassinate Sittius through a stratagem.
 News of his conquests had reached Rome by 14 June 44, when Cicero mentions it in a letter to Atticus.
 His success is sometimes attributed to the Roman training of the forces he had brought with him back to Africa, but is more likely due to the allegiance of the population to one of their own.

 Arabio managed to maintain himself in his kingdom for four years.
 Despite his affinity for the Pompeians, he supported the Second Triumvirate after its creation in November 43 BC.
 In the war that broke out in 42 BC between Quintus Cornificius, governor of Africa Vetus, and Titus Sextius, governor of Africa Nova (Juba's old kingdom), he took the side of Sextius to win the favour of the triumvirs, particularly Octavian.
 According to Dio Cassius, he initially took the side of Cornificius as a loyal Pompeian, but he was definitely on the side of Sextius when their allied armies forced Laelius to abandon the siege of Cirta.
 In the ensuing battle near Utica, Cornificius was killed and Laelius committed suicide.
 This allowed Sextius to take control over both provinces of Africa.

 The extent of Arabio's rule is not precisely known.
 It probably corresponded to his father's kingdom, which lay between the rivers Sava and Ampsaga.
-The presence of some "Sittians" (Latin sittiani), former followers of Sittius, among the allied forces of Arabio and Confucius suggests that they perhaps remained in control of the late mercenary's principality, including Cirta.
+The presence of some "Sittians" (Latin sittiani), former followers of Sittius, among the allied forces of Arabio and Cornificius suggests that they perhaps remained in control of the late mercenary's principality, including Cirta.

 Jean Mazard proposed in 1955 that two series of very rare coins belonged to Masinissa II and Arabio, but Gabriel Camps has argued that they more properly belong to the Mauretanian king Mastanesosus.